jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/ModuleInstructor/README.md

 ### 2. Meet With The Current Module Instructor

-Feel free to Slack the current Module Instructor and ask for a meeting to learn the ins and outs of the Module.
+If there is currently an instructor that teaches the module you will be taking over, feel free to Slack the current Module Instructor and ask for a meeting to learn the ins and outs of the Module.
 They will be able to fill in the gaps that perhaps have not been filled thus far.

 ### 3. Shadow the Instructor